Summary of the Argument

 Implications for Ministry and Credentialing

-The theology of priesthood shapes how pastors understand their own calling and how they equip their congregations for ministry.
-Christ's once-for-all sacrifice provides the foundation for confident worship, and the priesthood of all believers provides the mandate for every Christian's active participation in the church's mission of intercession, witness, and service.
+The theology of priesthood shapes how pastors understand their calling and equip their congregations for ministry.
+Christ's once-for-all sacrifice (Hebrews 10:10) provides the foundation for confident worship, eliminating the anxiety of religious performance.
+Pastors can help congregations shift from striving to earn God's favor to resting in Christ's finished work.
+The priesthood of all believers (1 Peter 2:9) provides the mandate for every Christian's active participation in the church's mission of intercession, witness, and service in their workplaces, neighborhoods, and families.

 The Abide University credentialing program validates expertise in New Testament theology and priestly Christology for ministry professionals.